Mahmoud-Hassan98/my-first-repo/README.md

 # Self introduction
-## Hi, good morning
+## Hi , good morning
-my name is **mahmoud hassan** , I am 24, I live in Zarqa, I have a BA in computer engineering, I graduated from the Faculty of Engineering from Al-Balqa Applied University in *2021* . my hobbies are
+my name is **mahmoud hassan** , I am 24, I live in Zarqa, I have a BA in computer engineering, I graduated from the Faculty of Engineering from Al-Balqa Applied University in *2021* , my hobbies are:
 * play video games
 * reading books
   *  Les Misérables